Moqokori

 Moqokori is a town in Hiiraan, Somalia and capital of the Moqokori District.

+The town is located approximately 80 kilometers southeast of Bulo Burte.

 History

 On July 7, 2025, Al-Shabaab militants recaptured the town after losing it in September 2022, following a local uprising led by Ma'awisley fighters.
 After heavy fighting Somali National Army and Ma’awisley fighters lost control over the town with Al-Shabaab claiming that they killed at least 40 soldiers.